cloudbank-project/image-research-computing-tutorial/README.md

-# CloudBank Solution: Virtual Machine Images for Research Computing
+# CloudBank Solution: VM *Images* for Research Computing

 This tutorial introduces you, the researcher, to using a virtual machine ***image***